percona/pmm-doc/docs/setting-up/server/ha.md

 [Pacemaker] is a high-availability cluster resource manager.

 Pacemaker high availability clusters provide highly available services by eliminating single points of failure and by failing over services from one cluster node to another in case a node becomes inoperative.
-Typically, services in a high availability cluster read and write data (by means of read-write mounted file systems).
+Typically, services in a high availability cluster read and write data (utilizing read-write mounted file systems).
 Therefore, a high availability cluster must maintain data integrity as one cluster node takes over control of a service from another cluster node.
 Node failures in a high availability cluster are not visible from clients outside the cluster.

 All of the currently supported distributions ship a high availability add-on/extension, which is based on the Pacemaker clustering stack, for example:
 - [Red Hat High Availability Add-On]
 - [SUSE Linux Enterprise High Availability Extension]

 Please check your distribution documentation on Pacemaker HA as well as [Pacemaker] documentation.
-In this section we will give an example of possible PMM Server HA setup based on CentOS Stream 9.
+In this section, we will give an example of a possible PMM Server HA setup based on CentOS Stream 9.

-It is only possible currently to have PMM Server running in Active/Passive configuration, as there re currently two resources that are exclusivly owned by the PMM Server and should belong only to one instance of it:
+It is only possible currently to have PMM Server running in Active/Passive configuration, as there are currently two resources that are exclusively owned by the PMM Server and should belong only to one instance of it:
 - network address (DNS or IP)
 - storage

-So in one moment of a time only one PMM Server instance could own those resources to get connection and receive data from the client and write that data after processing to DBs on a mounted storage:
+So in one moment at a time only one PMM Server instance could own those resources to get the connection and receive data from the clients and write that data after processing it to DBs on a mounted storage:

 ![](../../_images/PMM-HA-Active-Standby.png "PMM Server, Two-Node (Active-Standby) High Availability Cluster")

-In case of failures Pacemaker should make sure that IP address migrates to another node and shared storage would be mounted there as well for the passive PMM Server that would be activated in a case of a failover.
+In case of failures, Pacemaker should make sure that IP address migrates to another node and shared storage would be mounted there as well for the passive PMM Server that would be activated in case of a failover.

-Fencing mechanism protects and restrict access to resources to avoid corruptions and collisions between cluster nodes.
+Fencing mechanism protects and restricts access to resources to avoid corruption and collisions between cluster nodes.

 In this example we would:
-- turn off fencing for demonstration purpose and as it depends on HW that is used
+- turn off the fencing for demonstration purposes and as it depends on HW that is used
 - use High availability LVM volumes

 !!! caution alert alert-warning "Important"
-    In a production cluster it is required to use proper Node Fencing as well as recommended to use network attached storage with a good performance (FC, iSCSI SAN, NVMEoF).
-Some of the storage solution provide additional protections to isolate storage between nodes (SCSI-3 PR).
+    In a production cluster, it is required to use proper Node Fencing as well is recommended to use network-attached storage with good performance (FC, iSCSI SAN, NVMEoF).
+Some of the storage solutions provide additional protections to isolate storage between nodes (SCSI-3 PR).
 ### Prerequisites

 - two Nodes